clover/remote-pay-cloud/README.md

 ```
 import * as Clover from 'remote-pay-cloud';
 ```
-##### Create the Clover Device Configuration object
+##### Create the Clover device Configuration object
-Depending on the mode of configuration, you may choose to use a WebSocketPairedCloverDeviceConfiguration, or a WebSocketCloudCloverDeviceConfiguration.
+Depending on the mode of configuration, you may choose to use a WebSocketPairedCloverDeviceConfiguration or a WebSocketCloudCloverDeviceConfiguration.
 ```
 export class StandAloneExampleWebsocketPairedCloverDeviceConfiguration extends
                  Clover.WebSocketPairedCloverDeviceConfiguration {
 ...
 }
 ```
 There are many ways the Clover Connector object can be configured.
-This includes a direct connection with a browser as shown here, connecting using a browser via the cloud similar to the above example, and connecting using a NodeJS application.
+This includes a direct connection with a browser as shown here, connecting using a browser via the cloud (similar to the example above), or connecting using a Node.js application.

-##### Define a listener that will listen for events produced byt the Clover Connector
+##### Define a listener that will listen for events produced by the Clover Connector
 The functions implemented will be called as the connector encounters the events.
 These functions can be found in the clover.remotepay.ICloverConnectorListener.
 ```
 export class StandAloneExampleCloverConnectorListener extends Clover.remotepay.ICloverConnectorListener {